kmarkus/microblx/docs/user/composing_systems.rst

 platform specifics such as ``ptrig`` blocks and their configurations.
-Instead, passive ``trig`` blocks can be used to encapsulate the trigger schedule. `ptrig` or similar active blocks can then be added at launch time by merging an activity model with the primary model by specifying both on the ``ubx-launch`` command line.
+Instead, passive ``trig`` blocks can be used to encapsulate the trigger schedule. `ptrig` or similar active blocks can then be added at *launch time* by merging them (encapsulated in an usc file) into the primary model by specifying both on the ``ubx-launch`` command line.

-See the example in ``examples/systemmodels/composition``
+For example, consider the example in ``examples/systemmodels/composition``:

 .. code:: sh